 Windows should update itself automatically, but this can fail sometimes.
-On Windows 8/10, go to Settings > Update & Security > Windows Update to make sure your PC is up to date and Windows is configured to automatically download and install updates.
-On Windows 7, go to Control Panel > Windows Update > Check for Updates.
+Go to Settings > Update & Security > Windows Update to make sure your PC is up to date and Windows is configured to automatically download and install updates.
 If you use Defender as your antivirus program, this is also a good time to make sure its automatic updates are working too.

 Its important all your connected devices are working and have the latest drivers.
 Search for Device Manager (or access it via Control Panel) and run it.
 Click View > Show hidden devices.
 Look through the hardware list.
 If you see a warning flag or exclamation mark somewhere, expand that entry to determine which specific device is in distress and take steps to fix it.

 Open each browser on the computer and review the installed add-ons, extensions, and plugins.
 Remove those you don’t need, and disable those you use only rarely.
 If one of them is Adobe Flash, disable or remove it.
 If “ask to activate” is offered as an option for plugins, choose it.
 Expert users may also wish to clear browser cache at this time.
 Firefox users should install and enable the Facebook Container extension if you use Facebook.